 1. Kent Ridge Park, May 2015.
 As insultingly expensive as a week in Singapore can potentially be, visitors often overlook the fact that many of the city’s highlights are completely free!
 As with the stunning Singapore Botanical Gardens, you’d be a fool to leave town without hiking The Southern Ridges, a nine-kilometer trail connecting a number of gorgeous parks along the city’s southern ridge.
 The route starts here in the pretty Kent Ridge Park, with moody views out over Singapore Port.

 2. Hort Park, May 2015.
-Hort Park, opened in 2008, describes itself as “The first one-stop gardening lifestyle hub in Asia”.
+Opened in 2008, Hot Park describes itself as “The first one-stop gardening lifestyle hub in Asia”.
 It’s a fabulously landscaped space, featuring several greenhouses, a butterfly garden and home furnishing workshops.
 The park’s distinctive silver trees bind the different sections together.
 This shot was taken from a small balcony café.

 3. Alexandra Arch, May 2015.
 This very cool eighty-meter skywalk connects hikers to the Southern Ridges forest and hilltop sections.
 Popular with local joggers and smooching couples, at nighttime the way is lit up with glittering LED lamps.